 Sometimes when I look on great works, I feel I’ve wasted my life.
 Like Alexander Hamilton, I used to write like I’m running out of time, but job and kids and house and friends and TV and Facebook, and, you know, life, take all my creative energy, and I let them.

 But this wasn’t that feeling.
 What I felt was pure awe.

 This was no masterpiece looking down on me from a chapel ceiling, distant and untouchable in its perfection.
 It was just a sketch.
 A human brain conceived it, a human hand had drawn it.
-I could easily imagine Michelangelo scratching this at his kitchen table, planning a masterpiece (Did he even have a kitchen table?
-Guess I should try reading that book.), but even in that incomplete sketch, he had captured the essence of the real human in the drawing.
+I could easily imagine Michelangelo scratching this at his kitchen table, planning a masterpiece.
+(Did he even have a kitchen table?
+Guess I should try reading that book.)
+Even in that incomplete sketch, he had captured the essence of the real human in the drawing.

 Artists can turn ink into blood, so their creations pulse with life.